Crio-WFH/Android-apps/CONTRIBUTING.md

 #### Note for issue creation and PR proposals

-Kindly utilise the templates provided in the `.github` directory of the main branch to create relative issues and PRs.
+Kindly utilise the templates provided in the `.github` directory of the main branch to create relative PRs.
 You can also go adventurous if you have something fun in your mind, but kindly maintain a similar workflow by taking the already available templates as a reference.

 For proposing a PR with a new piece of software, utilise PR template `pull_request_template.md` using GitHub API.